bead.participants

 validate_metadata(metadata: dict[str, str | int | float | bool | None]) -> tuple[bool, list[str]]

-Validate metadata against this specification.
+Validate metadata against this spec.

 to_demographics_config() -> DemographicsConfig